miyagis-forests/farmacy-food-kata/ADRs/ADR001-microservice-style.md

 # ADR 001: Use the microservice architecture style with containerization
-Farmacy Food is a start up company and does not have a sizeable team of experienced developers available.
+Farmacy Food is a start-up company and does not have a sizeable team of experienced developers available.
 The overarching architecture style for the Farmacy Food system should be simple, easy to create, maintain and **evolve**.
 Finding developers that can create and evolve the system, as well as tools and frameworks that support the system should not require heaps of money.
-In other words, Farmacy Food is not in a position to be an *early adopter*, and should hence adopt an established architecture style that suppors evolution.
+In other words, Farmacy Food is not in a position to be an *early adopter*, and should hence adopt an established architecture style that supports evolution.

 ## Decision
 We will use the microservice architecture style for backend services in the Farmacy Food system.